wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 # Micro Integrator Dashboard

 The Micro Integrator dashboard provides a graphical view of the synapse artifacts that are deployed in a specified Micro Integrator server instance.
-This dashboard is an alternative to the [Micro Integrator CLI](../../administer-and-observe/using-the-command-line-interface), which allows you to monitor your deployments from the command line.
-The dashboard as well as the CLI communicates with the management API of WSO2 Micro Integrator to function.
+The dashboard (as well as the [Micro Integrator CLI](../../administer-and-observe/using-the-command-line-interface)) communicates with the management API of WSO2 Micro Integrator to function.

-## Install and run the dashboard
+You can use the dashboard to perform the following administration tasks related to your Micro Integrator deployment:

+-   <b>View deployed artifacts</b>

+    View details of the artifacts deployed in a Micro Integrator instance.

+-   <b>Update deployed artifacts</b>

+    You can activate/deactivate the following artifacts from the dashboard: <i>Proxy Services</i>, <i>Endpoints</i>, and <i>Message Processors</i>.

+    You can enable/disable tracing and statistics for the following artifacts: <i>Proxy Services</i>, <i>Endpoints</i>, and <i>Message Processors</i>.

+-   <b>View and update logs</b>

+    You can view the log files generated for the Micro Integrator, download the log files, and also update loggers and log levels.

+-   <b>Manage users</b>

+    You can view details of users stored in the external user store.
+If you are logged in to the dashsboard with administrator credentials, you can also add new users, and remove users from the user store.

 !!!
 Warning
     In a non-production environment (with the self signed certificate), you have to add the certificate of the micro integrator instance to the browser as a trusted source.
 For example, direct the browser to `https://localhost:9164/management` and add the site as trusted.
 This step will not be required with a custom production certificate.

+## Installing the Dashboard

-1. To download the dashboard, go to [**WSO2 Micro Integrator** website](https://wso2.com/integration/micro-integrator/#) -> **Download** -> **Other Resources**, and click **Monitoring Dashboard**.
+To download the dashboard, go to [**WSO2 Micro Integrator** website](https://wso2.com/integration/micro-integrator/#) -> **Download** -> **Other Resources**, and click **Monitoring Dashboard**.

+## Starting the Dashboard

-2. Extract the downloaded ZIP file.
-This will be the `MI_DASHBOARD_HOME` directory.
+1. Extract the downloaded ZIP file.
+This will be the `<MI_DASHBOARD_HOME>` directory.
-3. Open a terminal, navigate to the `MI_DASHBOARD_HOME/bin` directory, and execute the following command to start the dashboard server:
+2. Open a terminal, navigate to the `<MI_DASHBOARD_HOME>/bin` directory, and execute the following command to start the dashboard server:

-    ```bash
+    ```bash tab='On Linux/MacOS'
     sh dashboard.sh
     ```

+    ```bash tab='On Windows'
+    dashboard.bat
+    ```

-    The dashboard server will start as follows.
+    The dashboard server will start as follows:

     ```bash
     Web app 'dashboard' is available at 'http://localhost:9390/dashboard/login'
     ```

-## Sign in to the dashboard
+## Sign in to the Dashboard

 1. Copy the dashboard URL to your browser.